Highlander Code Camp Builds Tomorrow’s Tech Workforce

 The community development nonprofit Seventy Five North knows this.
 That’s why they partner with AIM Institute on Highlander Code Camp, a seven-week-long web development program for students who live in or attend high school in North Omaha and who receive free or reduced lunch.

-North Omaha is a culturally rich, historically disadvantaged quadrant of the city that has long faced structural inequalities.
+North Omaha has long faced structural inequalities.
 Health hazards caused by 130 years of corporate misconduct help perpetuate the cycle of poverty.
 Neighborhood decline frustrates longtime residents.
 Simultaneously, North Omaha is an epicenter of arts, music, community revitalization, and innovation in education.

 The camp helps students realize what career possibilities exist in technology.
 Every Thursday, students visit a local company to see how what they’re learning now can transfer to their future.
 Sometimes, these visits result in valuable long-term connections.

 “We had one student last year who visited the back-end security department at First National Bank,” said Alexis Bromley, director of strategic partnerships for Seventy Five North.
 “The First National people said, ‘When you graduate, give us a call because we want to hire you.’”

 Students have the freedom to choose what kind of website they want to make.
 Smotherman will tailor his instruction to the needs of the class, teaching students how to build each of the various components they will use to design and create their own beautiful, functional websites.

 Bromley said: “We’ve had students make websites for their favorite Dungeons & Dragons character.
 We had someone create a website for a health fitness plan, so if you want to get a workout or a healthy diet, you can log onto this website and interface with it.
 They even learned how to make it mobile-responsive.”